-- For students enrolled in Academic Catalog years 2022-2023 and beyond: The Grainger College of Engineering requirements for the General Education requirements are 12 hours consisting of the following: - ❖ 6 hours of campus GenEd courses in Humanities & the Arts. \ - ❖ 6 hours of campus GenEd courses in Social & Behavioral Sciences. \
+- For students enrolled in Academic Catalog years 2022-2023 and beyond: The Grainger College of Engineering requirements for the General Education requirements are 12 hours consisting of the following: - ♦ 6 hours of campus GenEd courses in Humanities & the Arts. - ✤ 6 hours of campus GenEd courses in Social & Behavioral Sciences.

-- For students enrolled in Academic Catalog years prior to 2022-2023: The Grainger College of Engineering requirements for the General Education requirements are 18 hours consisting of the following: - ❖ 6 hours of campus GenEd courses in Humanities & the Arts. \ - ❖ 6 hours of campus GenEd courses in Social & Behavioral Sciences. \ - 6 hours from any of the following: - 1.
-Courses from The Grainger College of Engineering Liberal Education course list. \\ - 2.
+- For students enrolled in Academic Catalog years prior to 2022-2023: The Grainger College of Engineering requirements for the General Education requirements are 18 hours consisting of the following: - ✤ 6 hours of campus GenEd courses in Humanities & the Arts. - ✤ 6 hours of campus GenEd courses in Social & Behavioral Sciences. - ✤ 6 hours from any of the following: - 1.
+Courses from The Grainger College of Engineering Liberal Education course list. - 2.
 Courses from the Humanities & the Arts campus GenEd list - 3.
 Courses from the Social & Behavioral Sciences campus GenEd list - 4.
-Courses that have a Cultural Studies designation - \\ Students may petition to have other courses reviewed to determine whether they meet the intent of the college general education requirements.
+Courses that have a Cultural Studies designation

-The Economics Requirement.
-For civil engineering, either ECON 102 (Microeconomic Principles) or ECON 103 (Macroeconomic Principles) must be included in the 18 hours of humanities and social sciences.
+The Economics Requirement: For civil engineering, either ECON 102 (Microeconomic Principles) or ECON 103 (Macroeconomic Principles) must be included in the 18 hours of humanities and social sciences.
 The curriculum committee recommends ECON 102 over ECON 103 because the principles of microeconomics are particularly relevant to many of the possible career paths in civil engineering.

-The Advanced Composition Requirement.
-The Advanced Composition requirement provides an intensive writing course whose goals are to improve understanding of critical issues within a substantive discipline and improve mastery of technical aspects of writing.
-CEE 300 - Behavior of Materials, satisfies this requirement.
+The Advanced Composition Requirement: The Advanced Composition requirement provides an intensive writing course whose goals are to improve understanding of critical issues within a substantive discipline and improve mastery of technical aspects of writing.
+CEE 300 - Behavior of Materials or CEE 340 - Energy and the Global Environment satisfy this requirement.